Mexican Authorities Make Arrest Possibly Connected To Killing Of Americans

 Video

-Mexican authorities report they have made an arrest that may be connected to the ambush killings of those three American women and six children.
+Mexican authorities have made an arrest they believe may be connected to the ambush killings of nine Americans in northern Mexico earlier this week.

 Keep up-to-date with everything that happens in your world.